 Friends, Like You Book $14.00 + S/HClarke Schools has been a wonderful resource for many years, from their great newsletter, annual conference, onsite services and practical educational resources.
-When I saw Friends, Like You I thought it would be a good addition to Supporting Success for Children with Hearing Loss.
 This book provides a powerful message of “I’m okay” to children with hearing loss and their class peers.
 It is a great book for parents to share with their children, and then their child’s school!
 Molly and Max are two regular kids who happen to have a hearing loss.
 Listening can be hard work and misunderstandings happen sometimes, but they don’t let their hearing loss stop them from making friends and having fun!
 An ideal teaching tool for raising awareness about hearing loss and promoting friendships in mainstream settings.

 By Melissa Griswold, M.E.D., illustrated by Cynthia Fisher.
 Published in 2007.